 Finally, the presence of fine sand and the high content of clay and limestone convey unique characteristics to the Nebbiolo grape bunches destined to production of Barolo Cannubi, which have a refined and polished appearance.

 All such natural properties guarantee an exclusive quality and unique style to the Barolo, which the Damilano family has always been able to interpret passionately and rigidly.

-The Damilano winery boasts a long-term presence on the Cannubi hill, owing 2 hectares of land and renting an additional 8.
+The Damilano family boasts a long-term presence on the Cannubi hill, owing about 2 hectares of land and about 8 on renting.